diBernardoGroup/Network-model-of-the-COVID-19/README.md

 finds if there is a breakpoint in the window and where it happened

 INPUT:
-1. data            (data vector to fit the model)
+1. data            (data vector to fit the model);
-2. fit1            (model prediction in the first half of the window)
+2. fit1            (model prediction in the first half of the window);
-3. fit2            (model prediction in the second half of the window)
+3. fit2            (model prediction in the second half of the window);
-4. fitTot          (model prediction in the entire window)
+4. fitTot          (model prediction in the entire window);
-5. N               (Number of residents)
+5. N               (Number of residents);
-6. total_active    (Function of currently active people)
+6. total_active    (Function of currently active people);
-7. pr              (Parameters estimated in the entire window)
+7. pr              (Parameters estimated in the entire window).

 OUTPUT:
-1. Where           (Point where the parameter change happened)
+1. Where           (Point where the parameter change happened);
-2. Change          (Boolean advising a change in parameters)
+2. Change          (Boolean advising a change in parameters).